pmcteixeira/book-notes/http-the-definitive-guide/http-the-definitive-guide.markdown

 ### URI, URL and URN

-A resource is uniquely identified and located by a _URI_ (_uniform resource identifier_).
+A web resource is uniquely identified and located by a _URI_ (_uniform resource identifier_).
 Given the URI, HTTP can retrieve the correspondent resource.
 URI come in two flavors, called URLs and URNs.

 The **uniform resource locator** (URL) is the most common form or URI.
 URL describes the **specific location** of a resource on a particular server.
 Most URL follow a standardized format in three main parts: